Visio-Lumen/ayro/README.md

 -use the viewport relativity equation when changing the position of something
 -only push working versions to github
 -dont fw the _delta warnings in console
+-dont use other versions of godot, only 4.1.1
 -more rules probably coming
 # viewport relativity equation
 ```